Donald Harding

-Donald Eugene Harding (March 1, 1949 – April 6, 1992) was an American serial robber, serial killer, and spree killer who committed at least six murders between December 1979 and January 1980.
-Harding was executed in 1992 by the state of Arizona by gas chamber for two murders he committed there.
+Donald Eugene Harding (March 1, 1949 – April 6, 1992) was an American serial robber, spree killer, and possible serial killer who committed at least seven murders between December 1979 and January 1980 throughout California, Arizona, Texas, and possibly Arkansas.
+Harding was convicted of three murders, and he was executed in 1992 by gas chamber in the state of Arizona for two of the murders he committed there.

 Harding became the first person to be executed in Arizona since 1976 when the death penalty was reinstated nationwide.
-His execution was particularly noteworthy and controversial due to the fact that his death in the gas chamber took eleven minutes and was reportedly gruesome.
-Harding's execution ultimately provided momentum for the movement to provide Arizona death row inmates with a choice between the gas chamber and lethal injection.
+Harding's execution was particularly noteworthy and controversial due to the fact that his death in the gas chamber took eleven minutes and was reportedly gruesome.
+Harding's execution provided momentum for the movement to provide Arizona death row inmates with a choice between the gas chamber and lethal injection.

 Early life

 Harding was born in his house in a small, rural Arkansas community called Goodrich, located within Augusta.
 By the time a physician arrived to assist with the birth, Harding was struggling for air; this resulted in Harding incurring organic brain syndrome.
-He also suffered from neonatal jaundice.
+He also experienced neonatal jaundice.
 Harding's father was an alcoholic who abandoned Harding, his older brother Darryl, and their mother Maycle.
 When Harding was a toddler, he was admitted to the Child Guidance Clinic in Little Rock, Arkansas, where a doctor treating him wrote in a report that his mother was "very immature and narcissistic" and unfit to care for her sons.
-When Harding's mother remarried to a man named Fred Brown who contracted tuberculosis, the family relocated to a sanatorium, where Harding alleged that nurses and staff regularly beat and mistreated him.
+When Harding's mother remarried to a man named Fred Brown who contracted tuberculosis, the family relocated to a sanatorium, where Harding alleged nurses and staff regularly beat and mistreated him.
 One specific allegation involved a nurse dunking Harding's face in a toilet after he wet his bed.